Ajit (Hindi film actor): Acting style

 Ajit almost always portrayed the sophisticated, educated, well groomed evil mastermind, albeit heartless villain.
 Ajit was presented in striking western attire, the "bold" checked suits, matching overcoats, white leather shoes, wide sunglasses, jewellery accessories.
 Given his stature as a senior artist, Ajit was usually the gang leader to second tier villains (such as Jeevan, Prem Chopra, Ranjeet, Kader Khan and Sujit Kumar).
 He was rarely portrayed (in movie roles) doing any "dirty work" himself, rather relying on his army of henchmen for the task, with zero tolerance for any failures.
 He always had a savvy female accomplice, usually named "Mona."
 Acting in over 200 films, he specialized in playing suave villains with memorable catchphrases delivered in now iconic Ajit-style nasal drawls such as "Mona, darling".
 Ajit also brought to fame the smuggler as the villain.
 In his movies, he is generally seen smuggling gold biscuits in or out of the country.
 It has also been noted that most of his gang members had Christian names like Robert, Michael and Peter.
 He pronounced "Robert" as "Rabbert."
 This also has been used for comic purposes in parodies.

-It was the menacing voice he was most famous for.
-He is still remembered for bringing the most famous villains in the history of Indian cinema to life.
-His contemporaries include veteran actors like Amrish Puri, Amjad Khan, Pran and Prem Chopra.
-Some of his popularity in the present time is due to the innumerable jokes and parodies made on his famous lines by comedians.